What is the fairest way to determine who gets what in a blended family?

 Compare and debit and credit as much as possible.
 This will tell you where you stand now in comparison to where you both started.
 It should also give you the ratio for which you are looking.

 With this information on hand, you can draw up a financial plan.
 I recommend a plan that covers 1 year, 3 years, 5 years, and 10 years.
 Once you have completed all of these steps, you can begin to fairly develop an estate plan.
 Both of you should sit down and see what you would like to leave your children.
 You may want to make some changes.
 For example, you may want to increase his life insurance coverage so that his children receive more cash and less of the mutual estate.
-There are numerous ways to level off the financial field, so that you can both be happy.
+There are numerous ways to level off the financial field, so that you can both be happy when it comes to estate planning in a second marriage.

 Whatever you decide, remember to do it in a way that promotes love and understanding with each other and within your blended family.